What is expected of me as an Emissary?

 What types of B2B clients do you work with?

 Our B2B clients are primarily technology vendors which vary in size from smaller, well-funded startups to companies in the Fortune 500.
 We also work with clients focused on marketing technology, traditional marketing, and advertising.

 Does the client see my profile?

-The client sees an anonymized profile with an approximated position title.
-When the engagement begins, the client will become aware of your first name and previous position.
-At that point, the clients are bound by the confidentiality agreements in our operating terms.
+The client sees an anonymized profile based on the information you shared during the advisor onboarding process.
+All of our clients are bound by the confidentiality agreements in our operating terms.

 Can clients use my name?